Pacific War: Conflict between China and Japan

-In 1931, without declaring war, Japan invaded Manchuria, seeking raw materials to fuel its growing industrial economy.
 By 1937, Japan controlled Manchuria and was prepared to move deeper into China.
 The Marco Polo Bridge Incident on 7 July 1937 provoked full-scale war between China and Japan.
 The Nationalist Party and the Chinese Communists suspended their civil war in order to form a nominal alliance against Japan, and the Soviet Union quickly lent support by providing large amounts of materiel to Chinese troops.
 In August 1937, Generalissimo Chiang Kai-shek deployed some of his best troops to defend Shanghai against some 300,000 Japanese troops attempting to seize the city, which fell to Japan after three months of fighting.
 The Japanese continued to push deeper into China, capturing the capital Nanjing in mid-December 1937 and committing atrocities in the Nanjing Massacre, including rape, murder and torture.